ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 ## Features and Capabilities

-Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by increasing social network density to improve interconnection, quality of information, rate of information flow, trust and cohesion within RealFi and Cardano networks:<sup><a href="#Density">1</a></sup>
+Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by increasing social network density to improve interconnection, quality of information, rate of information exchange, trust and cohesion within RealFi and Cardano networks:<sup><a href="#Density">1</a></sup>

 * Engaging SPOs beyond the duration of the current, alpha cohort participating in the Accelerator Program
 * Capturing knowledge in the alpha cohort for future cohorts